Human Heart Transplantation

 AlloMap™ Molecular-Expression Blood Test

-Aetna considers the Allomap gene expression profile medically necessary for monitoring rejection in heart transplant recipients more than 1 year post-heart transplant.
+Aetna considers the Allomap gene expression profile medically necessary for monitoring rejection in heart transplant recipients more than six months post-heart transplant.

 Aetna considers the Allomap gene expression profile experimental and investigational for all other indications because its clinical value has not been established.